The meaning of the key GDPR terms used in this policy

 - be informed, normally by an appropriate privacy notice;

-- object to the processing of their personal data, including to ask M3 to stop processing their personal data where M3 is relying on the legitimate interests of the business as the basis for processing and there is something relating to their particular situation which makes them decide to object to processing on this ground : where such an objection is made in accordance with the data protection legislation and there is no applicable exemption, M3 should no longer process the data subject’s personal data unless M3 can show compelling legitimate grounds for the processing which overrides the data subject’s interests, rights and freedoms or M3 is processing the personal data in connection with legal claims;
+- object to the processing of their personal data, including to ask the Company to stop processing their personal data where the Company is relying on the legitimate interests of the business as the basis for processing and there is something relating to their particular situation which makes them decide to object to processing on this ground : where such an objection is made in accordance with the data protection legislation and there is no applicable exemption, the Company should no longer process the data subject’s personal data unless the Company can show compelling legitimate grounds for the processing which overrides the data subject’s interests, rights and freedoms or the Company is processing the personal data in connection with legal claims;

-- request the transfer of their personal data to another party so they can reuse them for their own purposes : unless there is an applicable exemption, M3 should provide the personal data if the basis for the processing of the personal data is consent or pursuant to a contract and M3’s processing of those data is carried out by automated means;
+- request the transfer of their personal data to another party so they can reuse them for their own purposes : unless there is an applicable exemption, the Company should provide the personal data if the basis for the processing of the personal data is consent or pursuant to a contract and the Company’s processing of those data is carried out by automated means;

-- not be subject to automated decision-making, including profiling : unless there is an applicable exemption, M3 should no longer make related decisions unless the data subject is given the right to express their point of view and contest the decisions and either (i) it is necessary for entering into or to perform a contract between M3 and the data subject, or (ii) is authorised by applicable law which lays down suitable measures to safeguard the data subject’s rights, freedoms and legitimate interests, or (iii) is based on the data subject’s explicit consent;
+- not be subject to automated decision-making, including profiling : unless there is an applicable exemption, the Company should no longer make related decisions unless the data subject is given the right to express their point of view and contest the decisions and either (i) it is necessary for entering into or to perform a contract between the Company and the data subject, or (ii) is authorised by applicable law which lays down suitable measures to safeguard the data subject’s rights, freedoms and legitimate interests, or (iii) is based on the data subject’s explicit consent;

 - be notified of a data breach which is likely to result in a high risk to their rights and freedoms.

 Where someone has consented to the use of their personal data for a specific purpose, they have the right to withdraw their consent for that specific purpose at any time, but without affecting the legitimacy of use based on consent before its withdrawal.
 Someone wishing to withdraw their consent to the processing of their personal data for a specific purpose should notify the Data Protection Manager.
-Once notified, M3 will no longer process the personal data for the purpose previously consented, unless M3 has another lawful basis for processing.
+Once notified, the Company will no longer process the personal data for the purpose previously consented, unless the Company has another lawful basis for processing.

-11. Changes to this Personal Data and GDPR policy
+Changes to this Personal Data and GDPR section of this policy